audrasjb/key-figures/README.txt

 == Screenshots ==

 1. Example of key figure in action.
-2. Plugin settings.
+2. Plugin settings (first part).
-3. Another example of key figure box.
+3. Plugin settings (second part).
+4. Plugin settings (third and last part: front-end preview).
+5. Plugin rendering in visual editor.
-3. And a last example… be creative and do your own now! :)
+6. And a last example… be creative and do your own now! :)

 == Changelog ==